Jump to Camino Inglés Stages

 The Camino from La Coruña is lovely regardless if you are doing it as part of the Celtic Camino from the UK, or if you are out for a walk through Galicia, unconcerned about receiving a compostela.
 Plus the seaside city is fabulous, with many tourist sites as well as a beautiful beach.
 Plan on spending some time here before or after your Camino.
 You won't regret it.
 Click on the link for more information!

-The Camino from La Coruña to the meeting point in Hospital de Bruma can be done in one long stage if you are fit.
+The Camino from La Coruña to the meeting point in Hospital de Bruma can be done in one very long stage if you are extremely fit.
 However, I have broken it into the following days:

-As of 2023 (July) the brand-new municipal Albergue de Peregrinos de Ferrol (+34 981 35 79 47), with 60 beds opened!
-Look for it on the waterfront, at 25 Estrada Alta, west of the official start.
+The municipal Albergue de Peregrinos de Ferrol (+34 981 35 79 47), has 60 beds and is along the waterfront, at 25 Estrada Alta, west of the official start.

 Also, as of 2020 there is an 8-bed, very basic donativo albergue in Ferrol, the Donativo de Pedro Ráez Baldán (+34 682 357 998), designed for pilgrims without means.
 Please do not stay here unless you plan to donate generously, as Pedro is providing services with no profit motive at all.
 It is off the Camino, at the Rúa Catalunya, n 27-29, on the east side of the train/Monbus station.

-I would definitely recommend an advance reservation for Fererol, especially during the summer months, if you desire a hotel.
+I would definitely recommend an advance reservation for Ferrol, especially during the summer months, if you desire a hotel.
 We bussed over from La Coruña in the late afternoon in early September, and had to walk around quite a bit to find a place that was free.
 Or, try to get there early in the day.
 This may be sufficient!

 Lately, we have reserved ahead at the Hostal La Frontera, the most economical place in town, mere steps from the Camino.
 It is clean and sufficient and with a café on the first level that opens early for breakfast.